-At certain times of the year, the famous “Passetto di Borgo” or “er Corridore” (the corridor) – the fortified and elevated passage on the Mura Vaticane (Vatican walls), linking the Vatican to Castel Sant'Angelo – is open to visitors.
+At certain times of the year, the famous “Passetto di Borgo” or “er Corridore” (the corridor) – the fortified and elevated passage on the Mura Vaticane (Vatican walls), linking the Vatican to Saint Angel Castle - is open to visitors.

-CURIOSITY: In 1527, Pope Clement VII grew a beard, in mourning for Rome, which had been sacked.
-There are those who say that he grew his beard as a disguise, to facilitate his escape.
-All the Popes following Clement VII were bearded, up to the time of Paul V.
+Fascinating fact: In 1527, Pope Clement VII grew a beard in mourning for Rome after the sacking.
+Some say he grew his beard as a disguise to facilitate his escape.
+All the Popes following Clement VII had a beard up to the time of Paul V.

 The Basilica of St. Peter in the Vatican